The Paradox Of Imagination And Reaching The Powerful Trance State – A Primer On Kavanot

 Email

-One of the big questions I had when I started learning Kabbalah was “Am I imagining things or am I really affecting the spiritual worlds”?
+When it comes to trance state, one of the big questions people have is “Am I imagining things or am I really affecting the spiritual worlds”?

 In his introduction to Sha’ar HaKavanot, Rav Chaim Vital explains that one who is mekaven is effectively causing these Tikkunim in the Spiritual Worlds.
 How so?